h2oai/sparkling-water/doc/src/site/sphinx/tutorials/secured_flow.rst

             hc <- H2OContext.getOrCreate(conf)

 However, the verification of certificates signed by a custom CA is supported.
-To achieve that the add CA certificate into the Java trust store on all servers of the cluster.
-If running  PySparkling or Rsparkling, set also the CA certificate path to the SW property ``spark.ext.h2o.ssl.ca.cert``.
-The certificate itself must cover all hostnames of servers where H2O nodes are running (wild card certificate, the list of all servers).
+To achieve that, add the CA certificate into the Java trust store on all servers of the cluster.
+If running  PySparkling or Rsparkling, also set the CA certificate path to the SW property ``spark.ext.h2o.ssl.ca.cert``.
+The certificate itself must cover all hostnames for servers where H2O nodes are running (wild card certificate, the list of all servers).
 If the certificate covers only the server with Spark driver where H2O Flow UI is running, set the property ``spark.ext.h2o.internal.rest.verify_ssl_hostnames`` to ``false``.